-Plump, pillowy gnocchi shines in this velvety Toma cheese-based sauce, while funghi trifolati - a simple, delicious way of preparing mushrooms in olive oil, garlic, and parsley – cuts through the richness.
+Plump, pillowy gnocchi shines in this velvety Toma cheese-based sauce, while funghi trifolati - a simple preparation of mushrooms in olive oil, garlic, and parsley – cuts through the richness.
 Try substituting wild mushrooms for the cremini or adding a few soaked porcini for a deeper flavor.
 We love this for Gnocchi Thursday!

-- In a large nonstick skillet, heat 2 tablespoons of olive oil over medium heat.
-Add the garlic and cook until it just begins to brown, about 2 minutes.
+In a large nonstick skillet, heat 2 tablespoons of olive oil over medium heat.
+Add garlic and cook until it just begins to brown, about 2 minutes.

-- Add the sliced mushrooms and the remaining 2 tablespoons of olive oil to the skillet and cook until the mushrooms release their juices, about 5 minutes.
+Add sliced mushrooms and the remaining 2 tablespoons of olive oil to the skillet and cook until the mushrooms release their juices, about 5 minutes.

-- Add 1 tablespoon of chopped parsley and season with salt and pepper to taste.
-Cook over high heat for a couple of minutes to reduce the liquid, stirring often.
+Add 1 tablespoon of chopped parsley and season with salt and pepper to taste.
+Cook over high heat for a couple minutes to reduce the liquid, stirring often.
 Set aside.